 Use of the telephone or radio dispatch for coordination of prompt emergency services is required, as is a pager, depending on place of employment.
-Accurately discerning street names through map reading, and correctly distinguishing house numbers or business addresses are essential to task completion in the most expedient manner.
+Accurately discerning street names issued through computer aided dispatch, actual map reading, and correctly distinguishing house numbers or business addresses are essential to task completion in the most expedient manner.
 Concisely and accurately describing orally to dispatcher and other concerned staff, one's impression of patient's condition, is critical as the Paramedic works in emergency conditions where there may not be time for deliberation.
 The Paramedic must also be able to accurately report orally and in writing, all relevant patient data.
-At times, Reporting may require a detailed narrative on extenuating circumstances or conditions that go beyond what is required on a prescribed form.
-In some instances, the Paramedic must enter data on computer from a laptop in ambulance.
+At times, reporting may require a detailed narrative on extenuating circumstances or conditions that go beyond what is required on a prescribed form.
+In some instances, the Paramedic must enter data on computer from a laptop in the ambulance.
 Verbal skills and reasoning skills are used extensively.

-To request additional Job Analysis information, call 575-624-7359
+To request additional job analysis information, call 575-624-7076